409a Valuation: Complete Guide for Startups

 The time frame for the entire process goes like this:

-• Prepare and hand over your data to the valuer.
-The data and documents that most of the 409A valuation firms need are:
+- Prepare and hand over your data to the valuer.
+The data and documents that most of the 409A valuation providers need are:

-• The firm then runs the report, which normally takes less than 3 weeks.
+- The provider then runs the report, which normally takes less than 3 weeks.

-• After receiving your comments, the revisions will be made by the firm.
+- After receiving your comments, the revisions will be made by the provider.
 Usually, the revisions are for lowering the strike price, which is the price at which a stock option can be exercised.

 Strategies for the valuation of your company